 2. Tylenol Future Care Scholarship

-- Identity as African-American, Latino, Native American, or Asian American
+- Self-identify as African-American, Latino, Native American, or Asian American

 - Be a U.S. citizen

-- You must be in your second, third, or fourth year of medical school
+- Be in the second, third, or fourth year of medical school

-- Have a site mentor who can guide you on the community health project
+- Have a mentor to guide you on the community health project

-- Be committed to working in medically underserved communities
+- Be dedicated to serving medically underserved communities

 9. National Hispanic Health Foundation Scholarship